dddrrreee/cs140e-24win/donate.md

 track to be an noticeable portion of my take-home Salary.
 E.g., even with cheap domino's pizza with all coupons the food budget is going to be around $500 a week.
 (So about 5k a quarter.)

-You would think Stanford would pay for food and equipment, but they do not.

-In any case, the students have to get fed and equip'd, so please donate if you find the material useful.